carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 wget    |          download files from the web

-## I) Quality Assesment: Pre-processing of the reads
+## Quality Assesment: Pre-processing of the reads

 We will be working with data from the [Lenski lab](http://myxo.css.msu.edu/ecoli/genomicsdat.html) and Desai.
 They are known for making long-term evolution experiments in *E. coli* since the early 00’s.
 The strain we will work with today is an *E. coli* from a long-term evolution experiment (LTEE).
 The twelve LTEE populations have been serially propagated in the same medium for more than 60,000 generations, with samples preserved every 500 generations.